ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 Before beginning the VMware configuration process, make sure that the following prerequisites are met:

-- {{site.data.keyword.BluBareMetServers_short)} with VMware ESXi are provisioned with proper storage configuration and ESXi login credentials.
+- {{site.data.keyword.BluBareMetServers_short}} with VMware ESXi are provisioned with proper storage configuration and ESXi login credentials.
-- {{site.data.keyword.BluSoftlayer_full)} Windows physical or {{site.data.keyword.virtualmachinesshort}} in the same data center as the {{site.data.keyword.BluBareMetServers_short)}.
-Including Public IP address of the {{site.data.keyword.BluSoftlayer_full)}} Windows VM and login credentials.
+- {{site.data.keyword.BluSoftlayer_full}} Windows physical or {{site.data.keyword.virtualmachinesshort}} in the same data center as the {{site.data.keyword.BluBareMetServers_short}}.
+Including Public IP address of the {{site.data.keyword.BluSoftlayer_full}} Windows VM and login credentials.
 - A computer with Internet access, and with the web browser software and a Remote Desktop Protocol (RDP) client installed.